 Defining the Industrial Style

-The industrial interior design takes its style from old factories and industrial spaces that have been converted to lofts or other living spaces.
+Industrial interior design takes its style from old factories and industrial spaces that have been converted to lofts or other living spaces.
 Characterized by the use of exposed bricks, building systems, galvanized steels, repurposed furniture pieces, pipes, and weathered/raw woods.
 This interior design style became popular in the late 2000s and remains to be well-loved until now.
-It’s been a favorite go-to interior decor because of its effortlessly chic cool vibe.
+It has been a favorite go-to interior decor because of its effortlessly chic cool vibe.

 Style Guide: Industrial Bedroom

-When decorating an industrial bedroom, start with a neutral palette — gray, white, beige and black.
-As you go about it, layer it with a few accents or pop of colors to add a bit of vibrancy in contrast with the neutral colors.
+When decorating an industrial bedroom, start with a neutral palette: gray, white, beige, and black.
+As you go about it, layer it with a few accents or pops of colors to add a bit of vibrancy in contrast with the neutral colors.

 Wood & Metal

 Without the wood and metal elements, you won’t have an industrial bedroom.
-They are non-negotiable so to speak.
+They are non-negotiable, so to speak.
 With that said, make sure to highlight these two materials.
 Having a wooden pallet bed frame or a coffee table around would be a great idea.
-You can also use metal pipes as clothes rack or DIY a shelf using pipes/salvaged woods.
+You can also use metal pipes as clothes rack or DIY a shelf using pipes/salvaged wood.